nordcloud/serverless-plugin-additional-stacks/README.md

         Name: ${self:service}-data
 ```

+The syntax of the Resources section is identical to the normal resources
+in `serverless.yml`, so you can just cut-paste resource definitions around.

 The full name of the deployed CloudFormation stack will include the service
 name.
 If your service is called `my-service` and you deploy it to the `dev`
-stage, the additional stack would be called `my-service-permanent-dev`.
+stage, the additional stack would be called `my-service-dev-permanent`.

-The syntax of the Resources section is identical to the normal resources
-in `serverless.yml`, so you can just cut-paste resource definitions around.

 ### Using Deploy: After stacks